mdchambers/dissertation/dissertation_outline.md

 * Breadth of peaks suggests point-source association
 	* Implications for Groucho mechanism
 	* Enrichment for genes with paused PolII
-* Association of Groucho with Dorsal-target genes
-	* Binds within known enhancer regions of zen and dpp
-	* Additionally overlaps transcription start site
-	* Potential direct or mediated interaction with transcriptional machinery

 * Enrichment of Gro targets for TFs => early regulatory factor in cascading transcriptional changes
 * Enrichment for paused PolII
 	* Developmentally regulated genes often have paused PolII